 Many kinds of organizations need command and control centers, including:

-1. The U.S. military.
 All branches of the U.S. military use a command and control communication strategy in their operations, especially planning and coordinating attack and defense strategies.
+Branches of the U.S. military often refer to their command and control center as a "joint operations center."
 Military installations need top-quality technology and error-free installation since their command and control center teams handle some of the world’s most valuable and precise command center operations in the world.
 Like the military, the Department of Homeland Security also needs facilities that meet regulatory standards for quality and security.
 For many U.S. government command and control centers, installers and operators need to hold a security clearance.

 What Kind of Command and Control Center Do You Need?